Rkrizanovskis/matchpoint-tennis-club/README.md

 - **Skill Level Management** - Separate beginner and regular player groups
 - **Mobile Responsive** - Works perfectly on phones and tablets
 - **Admin Panel** - Player management and schedule administration
+- **🎉 Confetti Celebrations** - Celebratory effects for new players and bookings

 ## 🚀 Access